 Some patients are at greater risk of acquiring an infection in the hospital: children, the elderly, and people with compromised immune systems.
 The CDC estimates that these infections account for 1.7 million infections and nearly 100,000 annual deaths.

 If an infection is suspected, then doctors and nurses should treat it quickly to prevent it from becoming worse.
 If an infection is left untreated, then it can lead to sepsis, which is an infection that has spread to the blood stream.
 Sepsis is a major medical emergency and is often fatal.
-In fact, one in three people who die in the hospital have sepsis at the time of death.
+In fact, one in three people who die in the hospital has sepsis at the time of death.

 Healthcare providers must be vigilant when monitoring surgical sites, open wounds, breathing apparatus, catheters, feeding tubes, and IV sites.